 4. There is no P11D benefit-in-kind to pay

-However, HMRC’s rules say that there is no benefit-in-kind charge for the premiums that a contractor’s limited company pays out on RLPs.
-The contractor’s employer – their limited company - foots the entire bill.
-There are no income tax or NIC liabilities for either the contractor or their company.
+However, HMRC's rules say there is no benefit-in-kind charge for the premiums a contractor's limited company pays out on RLPs.
+The contractor's employer – their limited company - foots the entire bill.
+No income tax or NIC liabilities exist for either the contractor or their company.

 When employed, many contractors will recall that their death-in-service benefit would have paid out a multiple of their salary, typically between three and five times.
-RLPs recognise that contractors take their remuneration tax efficiently through a combination of a low salary and dividends.
+RLPs recognise that contractors take their remuneration tax efficiently through low salaries and dividends.

 As well as being tax efficient to pay for, an RLP is also tax efficient when paying out.
-There are no income tax or inheritance tax liabilities for the contractor or their dependents should the contractor suffer an untimely death and the policy pays out.
+No income tax or inheritance tax liabilities exist for the contractor, or their dependents should the contractor suffer an untimely death and the policy pays out.

-As well as understanding the benefits, it is important for contractors to understand what RLPs won’t cover.
-An RLP will only pay out a lump sum to a contractor’s dependents in the event of their death.
+As well as understanding the benefits, it is essential for contractors to understand what RLPs won't cover.
+An RLP will only pay a lump sum to a contractors dependents in the event of their death.
 An RLP is not a critical illness or income protection policy.

-Contractors should make separate provision for income protection in the event that they become too ill to work.
+Contractors should make separate provisions for income protection if they become too ill to work.
 Their RLP is not a substitute for this kind of protection.

-Unlike some pensions and investments that pay out if they are cancelled early, an RLP is a life insurance policy.
-It remains in force as long as the contractor’s limited company maintains the premiums and none of the conditions of the cover are breached.
-If the contractor chooses to stop paying the premiums, then the cover simply stops and there is no surrender value.
+Unlike pensions and investments that pay out if cancelled early, an RLP is a life insurance policy.
+It remains in force as long as the contractor's limited company maintains the premiums and none of the cover conditions are breached.
+If the contractor chooses to stop paying the premiums, the cover stops, and there is no surrender value.

-Contractors should seek professional advice from a financial adviser before taking key decisions about RLPs and other forms of protection.
+Contractors should seek professional advice from a financial adviser before taking critical decisions about RLPs and other forms of protection.